 Winter is fast approaching and it’s getting colder, which means one thing, the radiators are being turned back on!
 You’re bound to have seen all the controversy in the media surrounding the energy hikes, but what does this mean for you?
 As the nights get darker and we are using a lot more gas and electric, now’s the time to review the amount you are spending.
 Are you spending too much?
 Is it time you swapped provider?

 The increase in energy prices are causing consumers to look around for better deals and ultimately switching providers in a bid to get better rates.
 According to Energy UK, the number of people who are switching energy supplier has increased by 11% from September 2017 to October 2017.
 This month (October 2017), saw around 612,000 customers switching their electrical supplier compared to the 551,000 that did in the previous month.
-The trade body announced that the total number of customers who have changed supplier this year is more than 4.5 million, stating that 95% of customers that did switch were happy with the process.
+The trade body announced that the total number of customers who have changed supplier in 2017 is more than 4.5 million, stating that 95% of customers that did switch were happy with the process.

 Why have there been all the price hikes?
 This is the question that most people want answering.
 Some of the UK’s biggest energy suppliers have said that the reason prices have hiked is due to the increase of wholesale purchasing, the installation of smart meters and other external factors.
 It appears that the increase in costs to the supplier is hitting the average energy bill, proving a strain on the UK consumer.